A Better Way Counseling Center logo

 In addition to the above services, we might also recommend a visits to a physician and a dietitian.
 Sessions with a dietitian generally last for 30 to 60 minutes and cost around $50 to $85.

 At A Better Way Counseling Center, we understand that there will always be a balance between optimum treatment and what you can afford.
 We work with you to find the best treatment your finances will allow.
-Many insurance programs cover part of the cost of treatment.
+Many insurance programs cover most or a part of the cost of treatment at our Center.
+We are now accepting Oregon Health Plan when it is through FamilyCare.
 Give us a call at (503) 226-9061, and we can figure it out together.

 As part of our mission to help people overcome their eating disorders, we also have several free and low-cost alternatives.
 These include free support groups for people with eating disorders and for their friends and families.